 Jenna Koch

-To walk alongside an individual in the therapeutic process is a beautiful privilege.
+To walk alongside an individual in the therapeutic process is a privilege.
 Thank you for including me as a part of yours.

-At the core of my therapeutic approach is a belief so well stated by Bessel van der Kolk in The Body Keeps the Score - that as a clinician, my role is "to help people acknowledge, experience, and bear the realities of life, with all its pleasures and heartbreak."
-I look forward to showing up for you in that way.
+My therapeutic approach draws upon a belief stated by Bessel van der Kolk in The Body Keeps the Score - that as a clinician, my role is "to help people acknowledge, experience, and bear the realities of life, with all its pleasures and heartbreak."

 I received my Bachelor of Science from the University of Maryland, College Park, where I double-majored in Business and Psychology with a minor in Social Innovation and Entrepreneurship.
 I earned my Master of Social Work from the University of Maryland, Baltimore.